 1. Approach a member of staff when you enter the room.

 2. State what you wish to use and the intended purposes.
 This will help staff determine which section you need to go to find your materials.

 3. You will be granted access to archival aids.
 These aids will include things such as a catalogue to help you search for materials.

 4. Fill in a form requesting your materials.
 Then give this form to a member of staff.

 5. Materials will then be brought into the reading room.
 However, there will be a delay so it is best to ask staff how long you will need to wait.

 6. You will be given one material at a time.
 Makes notes and ask for a copies if you wish.

 7. Return your materials to a member of staff.
 You can request materials to stay in the reading room for an extended time.
 Generally this will be a maximum of two weeks.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post about what to do at the archives.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.